 You can set up other areas of the house using Montessori approaches to safely allow for independence.
-Get your toddler involved in helping you put his or her dirty clothes in their hamper at the end of the day.
-Maybe get a child-sized table your toddler can use in the kitchen when you’re are prepping dinner where he or she has their own child-sized plates, spoons, and cups.
-Setting up child-sized work stations and chores will encourage them to take responsibility and independently contribute to the home.
+Get your toddler involved in helping you put their dirty clothes in their hamper at the end of the day.
+Maybe get a child-sized table your toddler can use in the kitchen when you are prepping dinner, where they have their own child-sized plates, spoons, and cups.
+Setting up child-sized workstations and chores will encourage them to take responsibility and independently contribute to the home.

 4. Teach & Encourage Your Toddler to Learn Different Skills

 It probably already seems like your toddler is learning new skills every day.
 But this is such an important time to encourage skill-building!
 And you can help your toddler learn new things by teaching them one skill at a time.

-In a Montessori classroom environment, kids are introduced to new skills slowly and build upon skills one step at a time.
-Encourage simple skills building by allowing your toddler to start to feed herself, drink from a cup vs. a sippy cup, wash her hands, and even help with things like baking.
+In a Montessori classroom environment, kids are introduced to new skills slowly and build upon skills one step at a time.2 Encourage simple skills building by allowing your toddler to start to feed herself, drink from a cup vs. a sippy cup, wash her hands, and even help with things like baking.
 These Montessori approaches allow them to learn small but helpful independence skills.

 5. Allow For Extra Time

 Patience and allowing for extra time are crucial in helping your toddler foster some independence.
-On days where you have extra time, allow your little one up to an hour to enjoy their lunch.
+When you have extra time, allow your little one up to an hour to enjoy their lunch.
 Set aside ten extra minutes to allow your toddler to get themselves dressed in the morning.
-Although extra time may not always be an option, when it is, it is a great way to allow your child to actually do the skills they are learning to do on their own without feeling pressured and rushed.
+Although extra time may not always be an option, when it is, it is a great way to allow your child to do the skills they are learning to do on their own without feeling pressured and rushed.

 The Takeaway from Montessori Approaches